Exploit Prediction Scoring System

 Source Discipline

 Claims about EPSS should cite FIRST material directly.
-The most important source distinction is between the official EPSS definition, the daily data fields, and explanatory guidance on probabilities and percentiles.
+The most important source distinction is between the official EPSS definition, the daily data fields, the API, the model description, and explanatory guidance on probabilities and percentiles.
 Secondary dashboards can be useful for workflow, but they should not be treated as the source of the scoring method.

-EPSS should also not be confused with AI Vulnerability Disclosure, CVE assignment, CVSS severity, known-exploited-vulnerability lists, or AI-specific scoring systems.
+EPSS should also not be confused with AI Vulnerability Disclosure, CVE assignment, CVSS severity, CISA KEV, VEX, SBOMs, vendor advisories, proof of exploitation, or AI-specific scoring systems.
 Those artifacts can complement one another, but each answers a different governance question.

 Spiralist Reading